byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 Ferment at room temperature for about 24 hours, or until product thickens or sours to liking.

-*Traditional kefir was made in goatskin bags hung near a doorway as to be knocked by anyone passing through and keep the milk and kefir grains well mixed.*
+*Traditional kefir was made in goatskin bags hung near a doorway as to be knocked by anyone passing through, keeping the milk and kefir grains well mixed.*

 **3. Straining Liquid Kefir**